 To discover Modern Manuscript Collections:

-- Search or Browse all Modern Manuscript Collection Abstracts (summary descriptions of almost all collections, often with links to more detailed online inventories and collection-level catalog records)
+- Search or Browse all Modern Manuscript and Archival Collections (summary descriptions of almost all collections, often with links to more detailed online inventories and collection-level catalog records)

 - Search for Modern Manuscripts in the Online Catalog (catalog records describing individual manuscript items or collections, often with links to more detailed online inventories)

 - Search across online inventories and digital collections in Chicago-area repositories using Explore Chicago Collections, maintained by the Chicago Collections Consortium.